caloni/journal/journal.md

 ## Links

-- We have a long, detailed blog post taking a critical look at amino acids in plant foods versus animal foods at https://www.sacredcow.info/blog/are-all-proteins-created-equal.
+- We have a long, detailed blog post taking a critical look at amino acids in plant foods versus animal foods at "Are all proteins created equal".

-- We have outlined in chapter seventeen what our recommendations are for an optimal diet template, but for a deeper dive on nutrient density, comparing meat-rich, omnivore, and vegan diets, please visit https://www.sacredcow.info/blog/what-if-we-all-went-plant-based.
+- We have outlined in chapter seventeen what our recommendations are for an optimal diet template, but for a deeper dive on nutrient density, comparing meat-rich, omnivore, and vegan diets, please visit "What if we all went plant based".

 # Petnat Rosado Malbed (Burbujas de Altura)
 2024-05-25 wine